High Protein Ground Turkey Enchiladas

 Diced onions and garlic cooking in olive oil in a skillet.

-2. Brown the Ground Turkey
+2. Cook the Ground Turkey

 Ground turkey cooking in a skillet with seasoning and onions.